marceloslacerda/glpilib2/README.rst

 GLPILIB2
 ========

-glpilib2 is an easy to use python library for interfacing with GLPI's API.
+glpilib2 is an easy to use python library for interfacing with `GLPI <https://github.com/glpi-project/glpi>`_'s API.

 Features